-The uniﬁed threat management market is a multibillion-dollar industry and is overgrowing.
+The Uniﬁed Threat Management (UTM) market is a multibillion-dollar industry and is growing.
 UTM devices can replace multiple security standalone point products and combine ﬁrewall, IPS, VPN, antimalware, spam protection, and URL ﬁltering capabilities into one appliance.

 The centralized setup of a UTM device can reduce costs by allowing IT teams to monitor threats and attacks across all modules.

-However, there are several factors to consider when determining the appropriateness of a UTM device.
+There are several factors to consider when choosing the appropriateness of a UTM device.

 Many businesses are juggling multiple security technologies that aren’t designed to interact with one another, and they are often unaware of the blind spots created by their disparate systems.

 UTMs integrate multiple functionalities into a single device, making it more cost-effective to protect networks against various threats.

 Combining a ﬁrewall, intrusion detection and prevention (IDS/IPS), antivirus/antimalware, and VPN into a single device reduces the need to purchase standalone products from multiple vendors, saving money on licensing and installation.

 Streamlined management and monitoring through a uniﬁed interface also reduce operational overhead.